Dartmouth-CS50-Fall2021-Prioleau/tse-Sheinstein/querier/TESTING.md

 As with crawler and Querier, the user has to manually compare  the querier outputs with the indexer's output by counting the expected output manually.
 The indexer outputs can be found here [ http://cs50tse.cs.dartmouth.edu/tse-output/]

+3. Manual verification of correct performance of program.

+#### querier.c Unittesting
+`qnittest` IS DEFINED IN `qunittest.h`.
+A glassbox of `queirer.c` unittesting is implemented .This way, index.c can run as a program if the unit test is defined.
+In `querier.c` two  main methods a re defined such that the unit main method runs only when `IFDEF UNITTEST` is defined.
+Otherwise, the default querier main method runs.
+To run unittest user should simply run `make qunittest` or `make unit` in the querier directory.
+To run valgrind on the unittest, uncomment the `valgrind `section for `qunittest`.
+The program test guarantees absolute zero memory leaks.Furthermore, the program effectively tests some of the  statics helper methods the methods/ functions that querier.c has to offer.

+##### Running Querier Unittest - *qunittest*
+The following are some importants remarks to runninng unnitest:

+1. To run the unittest, simply call `make qunittest` or `make qunit`.
+3. To rid off all object files, simply run `make clean`.